 Position: Winger/Attacking midfielder

-Pulisic has made four starts and five substitute appearances in 2018/19.
+Pulisic has made four starts and four substitute appearances in 2018/19.
 He found the equaliser in the Matchday 4 draw at Hoffenheim, as well as laying on assists against Nuremberg and Stuttgart.
-Muscular problems kept him out of four games, but he returned as a late sub for Jadon Sancho in the Revierderby win over Schalke on Matchday 14.
+Muscular problems have kept him out of four games, including the most recent assignment against Freiburg on Matchday 13.

 Watch: Pulisic secures a draw for BVB against Hoffenheim on MD4